Lower Fitzroy River Infrastructure Project

 Building Queensland is leading the development of a Business Case for the Lower Fitzroy River Infrastructure Project in partnership with the joint proponents, SunWater and the Gladstone Area Water Board.

-The components of the Lower Fitzroy River Infrastructure Project comprise construction and operation of weir infrastructure, upgrades to and construction of roads and bridges and associated infrastructure.
+The components of the Lower Fitzroy River Infrastructure Project comprise construction and operation of Rookwood Weir, and upgrades to and construction of roads and bridges and associated infrastructure.
 The proposed weir infrastructure will operate in concert with the existing Fitzroy Barrage located in Rockhampton.

-The project has the potential to provide water for urban, industrial and agricultural uses and is expected to be staged, with sequencing and timing dependent on a number of demand triggers, including existing and new consumers, drought conditions and security of supply requirements.
-Development of the project is currently limited to the 76,000 ML reserve for strategic water infrastructure on the Fitzroy River under the Water Resource (Fitzroy Basin) Plan 2011.
+The project has the potential to provide water for urban, industrial and agricultural uses.
+If it proceeds, it is expected to be staged with sequencing and timing dependent on various demand triggers, including existing and new consumers, drought conditions and security of supply requirements.
+Development of the project is currently limited to the 76,000 ML reserve for strategic water infrastructure on the Fitzroy River under the Water Plan (Fitzroy Basin) 2011.

-The Business Case is anticipated to be completed for consideration by the boards of SunWater and the Gladstone Area Water Board and subsequently government in Quarter 3 2017.
+The Business Case is anticipated to be completed for consideration by the boards of SunWater and the Gladstone Area Water Board in Quarter 3 2017 and subsequently government.